-My husband has been gluten and dairy free for, oh, I don’t know, almost 3 years now?
+My husband has been gluten and dairy free for almost 3 years now.
 It’s been a struggle, to say the least.
 I love wheat as much as the next girl.
 And cheese… don’t get me started on cheese.
 But my husband has made the choice to eliminate them.
 He thinks it helps his arthritis.
-Maybe it helps, maybe it doesn’t – there’s no way to know for sure – but either way, he’ll pick off the tiniest bread crumb that accidentally “contaminates” his food.
-A breadcrumb. *DEEP breaths*

-He was pretty excited that I offered to make him gluten free and dairy free brownies.
+I’m not a huge fan of gluten free baking (all those different types of flours make my head spin!?), so he was pretty excited that I offered to make him gluten free and dairy free brownies.
 Well, I guess chocolate chips aren’t really dairy free, but he’s okay with that.
-Crumbs on his food, not okay.
-But the milk in chocolate, that’s okay.
-(Grrr…) Anyway, I sent him texts with pictures of the brownies when he was at work and he was waiting all day long to come home and try them.
+Anyway, he was at work when I made them and I kept sending him texts with pictures of the brownies.
+I like to think he was distracted all day, just waiting to come home and try them.

 I’ve tried a few gluten free recipes, and they tend to have scary ingredients.
 Or at least, they’re scary to people who aren’t gluten free.
-All those different gluten free flours… it makes my head spin a bit.
 And if you don’t combine them properly whatever you’re making ends up tasting like cardboard.
-(I assure you, this recipe does NOT taste like cardboard).
+(I assure you, this recipe does NOT taste like cardboard. it tastes like delicious, regular brownies.
+Mmmm…).

 So I was pretty excited to find out that you can make flourless brownies using simple ingredients.
 Ingredients that you probably have at home already.
 Or at least, if you don’t have them at home, you can get them all at a regular grocery store.